Fundraising/Grantsmanship

 • Audit of the funding and grants in force.

-• Identify the funding needs of the library.
+• Identifies the funding needs of the library operations.

 The candidate may: